ezcatdb/molbiol_lung_corpus-guidelines/_event/Binding.md

 Moreover, interaction between molecules and [Cell]()/[Cell_component]() will be categorized in [Localization]().

 Interaction between [Cell]()/[Cell_component]() will be categorized in [Cellular_process]().

+UMLS ID for this event; Molecular Interaction Process (UMLS; C1167622).

 The following words/phrases can be triggers of this event: